 EQUAL OPPORTUNITY AND INCLUSION COMPLAINT AND INVESTIGATION PROCEDURES

-The University has established the following procedures (the "Procedures") to investigate alleged violations of its Non-Discrimination, Equal Opportunity and Inclusion Regulation (1.0040R) (the "Regulation").1 The purpose of these Procedures is to provide for a prompt, equitable, reliable, and impartial investigation into alleged violations of the Regulation.
+The University has established the following procedures (the "Procedures") to investigate alleged violations of its Non-Discrimination, Equal Opportunity and Diversity Regulation (1.0040R) (the "Regulation").1 The purpose of these Procedures is to provide for a prompt, equitable, reliable, and impartial investigation into alleged violations of the Regulation.

 Once an investigatory report is completed, if it is determined that there is a sufficient basis to believe a violation has occurred, the University will then engage further proceedings outlined in the Regulation so that it may take prompt, effective action when necessary to prevent, correct, and discipline individuals and organizations who violate the Regulation.